Govindpur Jhakhraha: Education

-Despite a secondary school (up to 8th standard) in the village and a high school just 1 km away, literacy level is 59.67% which is lower than the national average.
+An Utkramit (upgraded) Middle School is located in the village which imparts co-education up to 8th Standard in Hindi Medium.
+Despite a secondary school located in the village and a high school just 1 km away, literacy level is 59.67% which is lower than the national average.
 Situation is more skewed for female literacy.
 Large difference can be seen in educational level of villagers.
 While many are illiterate, few have acquired higher degrees in science, arts and professional field.
-Members of couple of families are graduated with PG, B.Ed. as well as engineering degree from foreign university.
+Members of couple of families are graduated with PG, B.Ed., medical as well as engineering degree from Indian and Foreign University.
+Government Engineering College, Vaishali is located in the adjacent village of Fulpura which awards B.Tech and M.Tech Degree in seven engineering streams.